chuckyee/chuckyee.github.io/_posts/2017-08-28-cardiac-segmentation.md

 ## The dataset

-The biggest challenge facing the implementation of a deep learning model is the small size of the dataset.
+The biggest challenge facing a deep learning approach to this problem is the small size of the dataset.
 The dataset (accessible [here](http://www.litislab.fr/?sub_project=how-to-download-the-data)) contains only 243 physician-segmented images like those shown above drawn from the MRIs of 16 patients.
-There are 3697 additional unlabeled images, which may be useful for unsupervised or semi-supervised techniques, but we set those aside in this work.
+There are 3697 additional unlabeled images, which may be useful for unsupervised or semi-supervised techniques, but I set those aside in this work since this was a supervised learning problem.
 The images are 216$$\times$$256 pixels in size.

 Given the small dataset, one would suspect generalization to unseen images would be hopeless!
-This unfortunately is the typical situation in medical settings where labeled data is expensive to come by.
+This unfortunately is the typical situation in medical settings where labeled data is expensive and hard to come by.
 The standard procedure is to apply affine transformations to the data: random rotations, translations, zooms and shears.
-We also implemented elastic deformations, which locally stretch and compress the image [[2](https://www.microsoft.com/en-us/research/publication/best-practices-for-convolutional-neural-networks-applied-to-visual-document-analysis/)].
+In addition, I implemented elastic deformations, which locally stretch and compress the image [[2](https://www.microsoft.com/en-us/research/publication/best-practices-for-convolutional-neural-networks-applied-to-visual-document-analysis/)].

 ![data-augmentation](/images/data-augmentation.png)

-The goal is the prevent the network from memorizing just the training examples, and to force it to learn that the RV is a solid, crescent-shaped object that can appear in a variety of orientations.
+The goal of such augmentations is to prevent the network from memorizing just the training examples, and to force it to learn that the RV is a solid, crescent-shaped object that can appear in a variety of orientations.
 In our training framework, we apply the transformations on the fly so the network sees new random transformations during each epoch.

 As is also common, there is a large class imbalance since most of the pixels are background.
 Normalizing the pixel intensities to lie between 0 and 1, we